Certification 2.0

 • Expert-level certification: Two years to complete all required Expert-level courses, including core requirements, primary functional area requirements, and secondary functional area requirements.

-For personnel who join the SCW after October 1, 2024, their timelines will begin on the day that they enter the SCW, which will be indicated by the DOD Component linking an individual to a coded SCW billet/position in the appropriate Military Department or Fourth Estate manpower system of record.
+For personnel who join the SCW after October 1, 2025, their timelines will begin on the day they enter the SCW, which will be indicated by the DOD Component linking an individual to a coded SCW billet/position in the appropriate Military Department or Fourth Estate manpower system of record.

 *Note, Certification 2.0 is a tailored approach according to proficiency level.
-For example, Practitioners do not need to complete foundation first, only Level 2, Practitioner, requirements.
+For example, Practitioners do not need to complete foundational courses first, only Practitioner requirements.

 Register for Courses